 Six years since founding SkinOwl, Tevelin is expecting her first child.
 At 31-weeks pregnant, she's experienced firsthand the ups and downs and nuances of pregnancy—especially when it comes to pregnancy acne.
 "It's been an eye-opening experience because I was the girl who figured out all the skin stuff," admits Tevelin.
 "I had an issue and then I went to school and learned a lot and cleaned up all my ingredients and got better."
 As a walking advertisement for skin that can be improved by the right ingredients and as a skincare founder, she was nervous going into pregnancy, knowing she was at the whim of whatever her hormones do.

 "It’s really important to reinforce the fact that even though it’s shocking and it comes out of nowhere and you don’t know how to manage it because it’s hormonal, not to go in with harsh ingredients and not feel like you have to go to the top of the totem pole of acne products," warns Tevelin.
 "You kind of don’t want to rock the boat."
-She recommends opting for clean, gentle products, not only because they will be best for your baby, but also because they'll turn out to be most effective for your skin.
+She feels that opting for clean, gentle products, not only because they will be best for your baby, but also because they'll turn out to be most effective for your skin (but you should always check with a board-certified physician).
 "You want to keep things very simple and start there and work your way up from there as opposed to top to bottom," she advises.
 "And drink a lot of water."

 We had Tevelin fill us in on what skin changes women face during pregnancy and the eight skincare products she swears by to manage them.
 Here's what to expect (for your skin) when you're expecting.